 The Company issued stock options to executive members of management during the year ended June 26, 2013.
 The stock options vest over a period of 10 years and expire if unexercised after 10 years.
 The options have accelerated vesting provisions if certain financial performance measures are met, or a change of control event occurs.
-On December 28, 2022 and December 29, 2021, there were 194.8052 options outstanding, all of which had vested.
+As of December 28, 2022, there were 194.8052 options outstanding, all of which had vested.
 The value of these options at the grant date was determined to be insignificant.
-The remaining contractual life of the vested options is 0.5 years at December 28, 2022.
+As of December 27, 2023, all outstanding stock options had expired.